-- 1. Send the casings to be recapped to be used again on school buses. - 2.
+- 1. Send the casings to be recapped to be used again on school buses. - 2.1.
 Declare the casings to be scrap and contact the State Surplus contractor to pick up the scrap tires.
 Revenue goes to the service truck replacement fund.

-If you have more casings than you need, you many determine that those casings still have value.
+If you have the LEA has more casings than you needed, you the transportation director may determine that those casings still have value.
 State law permits several types of sales.

-- 1. Contact your DPI field consultant to write up a lot of tires for sale through state surplus.
+- 1. Contact your a DPI field consultant to write up a lot of tires for sale through state surplus.
 Revenue goes to the service truck replacement fund. - 2.
-Return the casings to a vendor with which your LEA does business in exchange for fair market value and receive a credit to your account.
+Return the casings to a vendor with which your-the LEA does business in exchange for fair market value and receive an account credit-to your account.
 All such transactions must be documented and retained in files for inspection by local auditors and DPI consultants.
+Such a transaction is considered a "private negotiation and sale" according to Article 12 of Chapter 160A of the North Carolina General Statutes and requires local board of education approval.